SOMALASAI897/somalasai897/README.md

 * 💡 Passionate about leveraging data and AI to solve real-world problems and drive actionable insights.
 * ✨ Constantly learning and applying new technologies to create impactful and scalable solutions.
-* 🚀 Ranked 2nd globally in the Informatica Data Science Hackathon 2024 for predicting terrorism events with 97% accuracy. [cite: 3]
+* 🚀 Ranked 2nd globally in the Informatica Data Science Hackathon 2024 for predicting terrorism events with 97% accuracy.

 ---